gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 default constructor) or wants custom instantiation (for example, to instantiate an immutable object).
 See the built-in custom serializers for examples of these methods.</p>

-<h4 class="future">Type Checked Custom Serialization</h4>
+<h4>Type Checked Custom Serialization</h4>

-<p class="future">Some Denial of Service attacks exploit the fact that method parameters in
+<p>Some Denial of Service attacks exploit the fact that method parameters in
 an RPC message must be deserialized before the method is invoked, and hence before an exception can be thrown by the method for invalid parameters.
 As of GWT version 2.4, support is provided for server-side type checking of method parameters as they are deserialized.
 The correct use of type checking can protect against parameter substitution attacks.</p>

-<p class="future">To support type checking, server-specific versions of custom field serializers
+<p>To support type checking, server-specific versions of custom field serializers
 must be provided.
 The custom serializer class must be in a server package with the same qualified name as the client serializer, with &quot;client&quot;
 replaced by &quot;server&quot;.
 The actual serializer class for <code>Foo</code>